albuquirky/albuquirky.github.io/docs/index.md

 * **Device/external services**

     * Device Services
-        * This app will use the camera to take photos of items to sell.
+        * This app will use the [Camera](https://developer.android.com/guide/topics/media/camera#:~:text=%20Camera%20API%20%201%20Saving%20media%20files.,fields%20that%20require%20permission.%20LENS_POSE_REFERENCE%20LENS_INFO_HYPERFOCAL_DISTANCE...%20More%20) to take photos of items to sell.
-        * This app will use the user's preferred calendar app to schedule delivery and pick-up times.
+        * This app will use the user's preferred [Calendar](https://developers.google.com/calendar/) app to schedule delivery and pick-up times.
     * External Services
         * [Google Maps API](https://developers.google.com/maps/documentation/android-sdk/overview) will be used to set delivery and pick-up locations.
 The app will still be able to function if access to this service is unavailable - scheduling deliveries and pick-ups will simply be suspended until access is restored.